We also talked about, it's Will Ferrell's birthday.

 It's not bad.

-It's just directional sometimes where I can't hear where a sound is coming from, because especially in a crowded place.
+It's just directional sometimes, where I can't hear where a sound is coming from, because especially in a crowded place.

 So that's from listening to monitors my whole life.

-playing too loud.
+playing too loud, stupid.

 Right.